zpl-c/zpl/README.md

 This repository also contains third-party libraries which were either included or modified to be used by some of these ZPL external modules.

+## Documentation
+Documentation is available in its generated form at [zpl.readthedocs.io](https://zpl.rtfd.io/).

+On the left panel access **Files** > **File List** to see all modules.

+Note that the documentation is still work in progress and will be tweaked further.

+You can build the documentation using Doxygen 1.8.11 or later.
+We use Sphinx to build ReadTheDocs.io friendly documentation, which uses Doxygen to generate it.

 # Example Usage
 In this example, I'll show you how to write a simple JSON5 benchmark tool by using ZPL only.